-In recent years the Civil Service has undergone a great deal of change, becoming more streamlined and commercially aware.
-The use of the Civil Service Success Profiles framework underpins fair and open competition to improve diversity and inclusivity in the selection process, and is a sufficiently broad tool to recruit into all roles across corporate services, operational and policy roles.
-Anyone applying to public sector roles can use this framework to gain valuable insights into the typical recruitment processes used, and the nature of the evidence they will want to provide.
+The Civil Service Success Profiles framework underpins fair and open competition in all Civil Service recruitment.
+Designed to improve diversity and inclusivity in the selection process, it is a sufficiently broad tool to recruit into all roles across corporate services, operational and policy roles.
+In fact, anyone applying to a public sector role can use this framework as a reference to gain valuable insights into the typical recruitment processes used, and the nature of the evidence they will be asked to provide.
 More information is include below in the section on 'Skills and Experience'.

-In the summer of 2022, it was announced that the flagship Civil Service Fast Stream would be paused in 2022-23 .
-This will be a significant disappointment for many since the Civil Service has been one of the most widely recognised and desirable graduate recruitment options for decades, and was voted the UK's number one graduate employer for the third year running in the 2021-22 Time Top 100 Graduate Employers survey.
-The Fast Stream has taken more than 1000 in each of the previous five years, and perhaps a similar number of 'near-miss' candidates have received graduate-level entry positions through the Direct Appointments Scheme.
+The flagship Civil Service Fast Stream has been one of the most widely recognised and desirable graduate recruitment options for decades, consistently placing first or second in the annual Times Top 100 Graduate Employers survey.
+The Fast Stream typically takes more than 1000 new starters each year, and perhaps a similar number of 'near-miss' candidates have received graduate-level entry positions through the Direct Appointments Scheme.

 Departmental and Direct Entry positions

-- Departmental and Agency graduate recruitment schemes, including: the HM Treasury Office; Financial Conduct Authority; Government Legal Profession; National Audit Office; Valuation Office, the Office for National Statistics, the Department of Health and Social Care Leadership programme and HMRC Graduate Programme (Tax Professional).
+- Departmental and Agency graduate recruitment schemes, including: the HM Treasury Office; Financial Conduct Authority; National Audit Office; Valuation Office; the Office for National Statistics; the Department of Health and Social Care Leadership programme; HMRC Graduate Programme (Tax Professional), and the Competition and Markets Authority (CMA).
 Some may accept applications from as early September, so research details and deadlines early.

 - Direct entry to positions advertised by individual Departments, most typically at HEO (Higher Executive Officer) and EO (Executive Officer) for new graduates.
 Positions at SEO (Senior Executive Officer) and Team leader levels may also be within reach for some DPhils and graduates who have more substantial work experience, although most will require some management experience.

-- the Oxford Careers Fair (Thursday 6th October 2022) may bring representatives of graduate programmes from the wider public sector, including the NHS Leadership programme, and the accelerated development programmes for social work (Frontline and Head Start), prison service (Unlocked), the police (Police Now) and teaching profession (Teach First).
+- the Oxford University Careers Fair may see representatives from the Fast Stream and other graduate programmes in the wider public sector, such as the NHS Leadership programmes, and the accelerated development programmes for social work (Frontline and Head Start), prison service (Unlocked), the police (Police Now) and teaching profession (Teach First).

-- the Science, Engineering and Technology Fair may attract public sector oriented organisations keen to recruit STEM candidates, including GORS, the Statistical Service, the Intellectual Property Office, the UK Atomic Energy Authority, and the Defence Science and Technology Laboratories (Dstl) and the NHS Scientist Training Programme (STP) .
+- the Science, Engineering and Technology Fair may attract public sector oriented organisations keen to recruit STEM candidates, including the Fast Stream, GORS, the Statistical Service, the Intellectual Property Office, the UK Atomic Energy Authority, and the Defence Science and Technology Laboratories (Dstl) and the NHS Scientist Training Programme (STP) .

 If you have a specific focus or strong interest in particular Department or Agency, check their website regularly, register for email alerts and follow them on social media to keep in touch.
 Not every programme is well marketed and some schemes may open only a very short application window.